mozilla/gecko-dev/testing/perfdocs/generated/writing.rst

 In order to qualify as performance tests, both flavors require metadata.

-For our supported flavors that are both Javascript modules, those are provided in a `perfMetadata` mapping variable in the module, or in the `module.exports` variable when using Node.
+For our supported flavors that are both JavaScript modules, those are provided in a `perfMetadata` mapping variable in the module, or in the `module.exports` variable when using Node.